Paint Recycling Program

 Leftover Paint and Empty Paint Can Disposal

 Unused or leftover paint and empty paint containers are not accepted curbside for collection.
 It is also not accepted for disposal at CBRM’s Waste Management Facility.
-Residents who have unused or leftover paint they no longer want and empty paint can drop-off their residential paint products to any enviro-depot located in CBRM, at no charge.
+Residents who have unused or leftover paint they no longer want and/or empty paint containers must drop-off their unused or empty residential paint products to any enviro-depot located in CBRM, at no charge.

 Paint Recycling Drop-off Locations in CBRM

 Leftover paint and empty paint containers are accepted free of charge at the following locations in CBRM:

 || Telephone Number